-Another tool you can use to supply power to your aquarium and run your electrical equipment (like an air pump and heater) normally is a is a Power Inverter
+Another tool you can use to supply power to your aquarium and run your electrical equipment (like an air pump and heater) normally is a Power Inverter.

-Then you can run an extension cord out to the car and plug it in there without having to worry about hooking things up to a battery, if that kind of thing intimidates you.
-Here is a picture of what that look like–note the cigarette lighter plug on the end of the electrical wire.
+Then you can run an extension cord out to the car and plug it in there without having to worry about hooking things up to a battery if that kind of thing intimidates you.
+Here is a picture of what that looks like–note the cigarette lighter plug on the end of the electrical wire.

 While this style of power inverter is most convenient (you don’t have much DIY work at all), it is risky–because you run the risk of depleting your car battery–which you will surely need if you have to evacuate–or just decide to drive away.
 So be sure not to drain your battery too much–and consider turning on your car before using it–to ensure you can start the car and allow the alternator in your car to recharge the battery.
 This is not the most efficient means of converting energy to electricity, but it will get you through in a pinch.

 I recommend you use the power inverters to run your heater periodically to keep the water at a suitable temperature.

 Of course, you could get a Backup electrical generator –this is a piece of equipment that will not unlike the system I concocted in the section above.
 The generators typically work on diesel or gasoline fuel.
 Energy from the combustion engine is converted into electricity.
 Backup generators can create a lot more electricity and can be used to provide power for your refrigerator and other essential electrical items in your home.